NoxFly/shader-playground/README.md

 Your fragment shader file must contain a `vec3 mainImage()` function, which will be called by the `main()` fragment shader function at runtime.
 You must assign a color to the predefined `vec4 FragColor` variable to set the pixel's color.

+No circular dependencies can happen, because this directive is handled only in the `.frag` files, and only `.glsl` can be included.

-**Note :** Remember to setup your project's paths correctly to GLFW, GLEW and GLM !
+**Note :** Remember to setup your project's paths correctly to GLFW, GLEW and GLM with the config.cmake file !

 ### Global variables